 - 1. When audit fees plus audit-related fees total less than the tax fees and/or other non-audit fees. - 2.
-Recent material restatements of annual financial statements, including those resulting in the reporting of material weaknesses in internal controls and including late filings by the company where the auditor bears some responsibility for the restatement or late filing. - 3.
+Recent material restatements of annual financial statements, including those resulting in the reporting of material weaknesses in internal controls and including late filings by the company where the auditor bears some responsibility for the restatement or late filing.41 - 3.
 When the auditor performs prohibited services such as tax-shelter work, tax services for the CEO or CFO, or contingent-fee work, such as a fee based on a percentage of economic benefit to the company. - 4.
 When audit fees are excessively low, especially when compared with other companies in the same industry. - 5.
 When the company has aggressive accounting policies. - 6.
 When the company has poor disclosure or lack of transparency in its financial statements. - 7.
 Where the auditor limited its liability through its contract with the company or the audit contract requires the corporation to use alternative dispute resolution procedures without adequate justification. - 8.
 We also look for other relationships or concerns with the auditor that might suggest a conflict between the auditor's interests and shareholder interests. - 9.
-In determining whether shareholders would benefit from rotating the company's auditor, where relevant we will consider factors that may call into question an auditor's effectiveness, including auditor tenure, a pattern of inaccurate audits, and any ongoing litigation or significant controversies.
+In determining whether shareholders would benefit from rotating the company's auditor, where relevant we will consider factors that may call into question an auditor's effectiveness, including auditor - 41 An auditor does not audit interim financial statements.
+Thus, we generally do not believe that an auditor should be opposed due to a restatement of interim financial statements unless the nature of the misstatement is clear from a reading of the incorrect financial statements.